-The reason is that complementary metal-oxide semiconductor (CMOS) photo-sensors that are used to fit in the smaller confines of a smartphone generally have poor performance in low-light conditions.
-If you compare the quality of photos taken with a DSLR versus a smartphone, the difference is noticeable.
-The smaller sensors deployed in a smartphone have less area to collect light with.
-A larger DSLR will accommodate a larger sensor and, in turn, a larger sensor will collect more light to produce a better image.
-This is why the number of pixels doesn’t matter because a camera with a large or more-sensitive sensor will produce superior results over any smartphone with a small sensor, even if both tout the same number of megapixels.
+The reason is that complementary metal-oxide semiconductor (CMOS) photo-sensors used to fit in the smaller confines of a smartphone generally have poor performance in low-light conditions.
+The difference is noticeable if you compare the quality of photos taken with a DSLR versus a smartphone.
+The smaller sensors deployed in a smartphone have less area to collect light.
+A larger DSLR will accommodate a larger sensor, and, in turn, a larger sensor will collect more light to produce a better image.
+This is why the number of pixels doesn't matter.
+A camera with a large or more-sensitive sensor will produce superior results over any smartphone with a small sensor, even if both tout the same number of megapixels.

 There are many pocketable lighting options which promise smartphone-friendly illumination.
-They range from basic LED lights to more sophisticated gizmos which can be controlled by your smartphone.
+They range from essential LED lights to more sophisticated gizmos which your smartphone can control.

 The Nova and iblazr2, on the other hand, have more features.
 The Nova Bluetooth iPhone flash is a credit card-shaped Bluetooth-controlled LED flash consisting of 40 warm and cool LEDs.
-A notable feature is that temperature and brightness can be controlled from the free Nova Camera app, which is especially useful for shooting objects with a warmer or cooler color tone.
-It’s compatible with iPhones, from the iPhone 4s onwards, and up to 10 units can be simultaneously triggered for more advanced lighting setups, points given to its slim, compact and pocket-friendly design with color temperature adjustments.
+A notable feature is that temperature and brightness can be controlled from the free Nova Camera app, which is especially useful for shooting objects with a warmer or cooler colour tone.
+It's compatible with iPhones, from the iPhone 4s onwards.
+Up to 10 units can be simultaneously triggered for more advanced lighting setups, given its slim, compact and pocket-friendly design with colour temperature adjustments.

-The lightstrap casing is a notable mention that attempts to solve the problem by integrating a ring-light like construction into the casing of the phone itself.
+The light strip casing is a notable mention that attempts to solve the problem by integrating a ring-light-like construction into the phone's casing.
 Unfortunately, it means the product obsolesces when the smartphone (iPhone5/5S) is replaced with a newer model.
-The maker’s Kickstarter campaign was unsuccessful and lessons can be learned here.
+The maker's Kickstarter campaign was unsuccessful, and lessons can be learned here.